tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventUpdate.md

 ##### Response
 Returns the updated immunisation record.
 Data quality issues will be identified and sent as part of the response in the meta section of the resource, see the response sample payload below.

 If there were any issues with the update, the response will contain an OperationOutcome resource array.
 The OperationOutcome resource has an informational issue indicating that the update operation failed.
 The issue array of the OperationOutcome resource would contain additional issues with appropriate severity and code values.
-See [here](rejectionRules.html) for a list of the rules that must be adhered to for an Immunisation Event to be uploaded to ImmSOT.
+See [Rejection Rules](rejectionRules.html) for rules that must be adhered to for an Immunisation Event to be uploaded to ImmSOT.

 ```json
 {